 Cavities and tooth decay are the most common dental complaint requiring professional attention.
-The father-son team of Rex Hoang, DMD, and Marcus Hoang, DDS, at DC Dental Spa is experienced at providing tooth fillings that prevent further damage if you’re suffering from cavities or tooth decay.
+Rex Hoang, DMD, at DC Dental Spa is experienced at providing tooth fillings that prevent further damage if you’re suffering from cavities or tooth decay.
 Call their Washington, D.C., office or schedule an appointment online today to protect your long-term oral health.

 Tooth fillings are materials used to fill teeth damaged by cavities.
 Fillings prevent further damage and decay by blocking bacteria from entering your healthy tooth structures and filling in the spaces where they like to settle.

 Dr. Rex can create fillings from a variety of different materials.
 The most common filling materials include:

 At DC Dental Spa, your dentist chooses the best filling material for you based on factors such as your budget, any allergies you have, the potential for wear-and-tear in the filled area, and the location of the filling.